mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/putting-ddd-in-the-serverless-context.md

 I will equate microservices roughly with serverless.
 Indeed they are not the same, but the scope of this chapter is also generally broader and more imprecise than what we will work on later.

-In this chapter I want to elevate some of the issues that I have seen in understanding and working with serverless, so that we can better understand how the contents of this minibook attempt to solve real issues for you.
+In this chapter I want to elevate some of the issues that I have seen in understanding and working with serverless, so that we can better understand how the contents of this book attempt to solve real issues for you.

 ## Not just back-end engineers work with servers these days